HugoKlepsch/buzz/README.md

-# Poppin api
+# Buzz api

-Poppin API build in Python with Flask.
+Buzz API build in Python with Flask.

 ## Contents